consysT-project/consysT-code/README.md

 ## Installation of the project

+The following instructions are for *Linux* systems.

  The project is built using Apache Maven.

 1. Install [Maven](https://maven.apache.org)
 2. Open a terminal in the main folder consistency-types-impl
 3. Run `mvn org.apache.maven.plugins:maven-dependency-plugin:properties`
-4. Run `mvn install`
+4. Run `mvn install`.
+Note: Cassandra has to run in order to pass all test cases (See next subsection for more details).

 ### Cassandra